jon424/web-dev-resources/README.md

 ***need canonical index, with guides, tutorials, runbooks, and FAQs***

-***needs like an Artciles section that has subsections based on topic.
+***needs like an Articles section that has subsections based on topic.
 Here's a cool article, btw:*** https://increment.com/frontend/when-frontend-means-full-stack/

 # Starting a Spring Boot Project With Eclipse